EdAncerys/Learning-Journey-At-Makers/Week-2.md

 **What I've Learned:**

 > **Gemfile:** a file we create which is used for describing gem dependencies for Ruby programs.
-A gem is a collection of Ruby code that we can extract into a “collection” which we can call later.
+A gem is a collection of Ruby code that we can extract into a "collection" which we can call later.
 Gemfile should always be in the root of your project directory, this is where Bundler expects it to be.

 ```rb
 source "https://rubygems.org"